 [LUKE ] "Bye..."

-Luke was a little surprised by the abrupt end, and stared at the screen thoughtfully.
-After a few moments, he shut down the chat window and went on read a few of the messages that had piled up on his email.
-He sent out a number of replies, then logged off and went to go run a long hot bath in preparation for bed.
+Luke was a little surprised by the abrupt end, and he stared at the screen thoughtfully.
+After a few moments, he shut down the chat window and went on to read a few of the messages that had piled up on his email.
+He sent out a number of replies, then logged off and went to go have a shower in preparation for bed.